oemof/tespy/docs/advanced_tutorials/develop_components.rst

     :start-after: [sec_6]
     :end-before: [sec_7]

-Once a again, it is recommended to test the code.
+Once again, it is recommended to test the code.

 .. dropdown:: Display source code for testing the model